Developmental Services Information for Providers

 QSR Round Information

-Round 7 of the Quality Service Reviews (QSRs) commenced on April 21, 2025.
-Provider samples will be posted to the HSAG VA QSR SharePoint site in the Round 7 Sample Folder by April 21, 2025.
+Round 8 of the Quality Service Reviews (QSRs) began on March 23, 2026.
+Provider and Community Service Board/Behavioral Health Authority (CSB/BHA) samples will be posted to the HSAG VA QSR SharePoint site in the Round 8 Sample Folder by March 23, 2026.
 Please note the instructions for providers are located at the top of the sample file.
 CSBs/BHAs may have two samples – one for their provider sample and one for their full support coordinator sample.

 HSAG utilizes the HSAG Secure Access File Exchange (SAFE) site: safe.hsag.com for all review documentation uploads.
 Files uploaded into SAFE must not be password protected.
 An invitation will be emailed to the listed primary contact/CEO for your organization.
 If you would like to request additional users, please email a completed “HSAG SAFE Provider Access Request” form found in Provider Resources to VAQSR@hsag.com

-HSAG also asks that providers submit their review documentation no later than May 22, 2025.
-As a reminder, providers/CBSs can utilize SAFE or provide access to EHRs.
-Providers/CSBs are encouraged to reference the Round 7 Documentation Submission Checklist on the VA QSR SharePoint site for further information.
-Please be aware there are different timelines associated with EHR access for submission of the documentation checklist.
+HSAG also asks that providers/CSBs submit their review documentation no later than May 1, 2026.
+As a reminder, providers/CBSs/BHAs can utilize SAFE or provide access to EHRs.
+Providers/CSBs/BHAs are encouraged to reference the Round 8 Documentation Submission Checklist on the VA QSR SharePoint site for further information.
+Please be aware that there are different timelines associated with EHR access for submission of the documentation checklist.

 Expanded Consultation and Technical Assistance (ECTA)

-Beginning at the conclusion of Round 6, DBHDS began offering ECTA to CSBs and licensed providers who received a ‘QIP Indicated’ in the Round 6 QSR Report for the QSR element “Does the provider collect and track performance data, including serious incidents and other risk information?”
+At the conclusion of Round 6 of the QSRs, DBHDS began offering ECTA to CSBs and licensed providers who received a ‘QIP Indicated’ in the Round 6 QSR Report for the QSR element “Does the provider collect and track performance data, including serious incidents and other risk information?”
 Identified providers meeting ECTA criteria received a direct invitation to participate in ECTA.

-OCQI continues to offer ECTA to CSBs and licensed providers meeting ECTA criteria.
-At the end of Round 7, HSAG will send the ECTA Management Team the list of providers who have a quality enhancement plan (QEP) indicated for specified QI and/or RM data elements.
+DBHDS continues to offer ECTA to CSBs and licensed providers meeting ECTA criteria.
+At the end of Round 7, HSAG will send the ECTA Management Team the list of providers who have a quality enhancement plan (QEP) indicated for specified QI and/or RM data elements as shown on the Provider Quality Review (PQR) portion of the QSR Reports.
 The ECTA Management Team will email direct invitations to those providers offering ECTA specific to the QI/RM data elements.
-That email will come from ECTA@dbhds.virginia.gov, with the subject line: “Invitation to ECTA for QSR-PQR: QI/RM Data Elements.”
+That email will come from ECTA@dbhds.virginia.gov, with the subject line: “Invitation to participate in Expanded Consultation and Technical Assistance for QSR.”

 Please note: For providers seeking ECTA, there is no guarantee that a provider will be found to have met the QI/RM data elements at their next QSR, as achieving a status of “Met” for these elements depends on the degree to which providers adopt and consistently implement QI/RM principles, concepts, and tools presented during OCQI ECTA as part of a cycle of continuous quality improvement.